 You can give your application that additional “wow” factor by showing an employer your willingness to go the extra mile.
 Say you’re applying for a job as an accounts payable or accounts receivable clerk.
 Do some company research, and search the employer’s website to see whether you can find the name of the AP/AR manager, and then address the cover letter to this person.
 If you’re really interested in the job and want to follow up on your application, you can email or phone the manager directly.

 To accelerate the hiring process and avoid letting geography limit their candidate reach, employers are taking advantage of video interviews.
 This format is convenient and efficient, but it’s not without potential pitfalls for candidates.
 To ace a video interview, you need to prepare.
 Have a camera-friendly location all ready, and then test your equipment and set-up with a friend in advance.

 Even though much of your job search is conducted online, you may want to go old school after the interview.
 Chances are you’ll pleasantly surprise hiring managers when you write a note of appreciation on actual paper and mail it to their office.
 Search the company’s website for the address.
 Writing thank-you notes is one career move that never goes out of style.

 The online job search is today’s employment reality.
 To make the most of your career in accounting and finance, master the digital aspect of the recruiting and hiring process.

 Keep looking online for that perfect job in accounting and finance.
-Here are some openings in a few hot cities!
+Here are some temporary job openings in your area and accounting jobs in a few hot cities!